Eternal-Esports-Club/bug-reports-and-feature-requests/.github/ISSUE_TEMPLATE/feature-request.md

 ---

-**description**
-describe the feature or change you'd like to see us implement.

 ## at this time, we are not accepting suggestions for our MMR/scoring systems.

+**description:**
+describe the feature or change you'd like to see us implement